Festival celebrates Gaelic community

 Further attractions include a tour of the University’s Talbot Rice Gallery, poetry readings and arts and crafts workshops held in St Giles’ Cathedral.

 For the festival finale, the University’s Highland Society will host a ceilidh in the Teviot Row House.

-After two successful festivals run by the University in Spring and Autumn 2014, it was agreed that Seachdain na Gàidhlig should be extended to the wider community.
+After two successful festivals run by the University in 2014 and 2015, it was agreed that Seachdain na Gàighlig should be extended to the wider community.

-It is now run by a dedicated committee of volunteers and is supported by Gaelic officers from the University and Iomairt Dhùn Èideann (the Edinburgh Gaelic initiative).
+It is now run by a dedicated committee of volunteers and is supported by Gaelic officers from the University and the Scots Gaelic Community (Comunn na Gàighlig).